- What is Ginger?

 One study found consumption of 2g of either raw or heated ginger reduced muscle pain from exercise by as much as a quarter (7).

-Because of its anti-inflammatory action, ginger can not only be helpful for muscles but for joints too.
+Ginger can not only be helpful for muscles but for joints too because of its anti-inflammatory action.

 Researchers looked at over 200 people suffering from osteoarthritis of the knee.